instinctscience/saturn/README.md

 end
 ```

-First, your application needs to be configured to send Ecto telemetry events to Saturn:
+Next, your application needs to be configured to send Ecto telemetry events to Saturn:

 ```elixir
 # lib/myapp_web/telemetry.ex